 For students who will be hoping to attend university in 2021 or later, we hope to see you in the future.

 For students who will be transitioning to university in autumn, we wish you the best of luck with your studies!

 If you would like to be added to our mailing list to find out further information about 2021's event or ask any other questions related to the summer school, please email: firstname.lastname@example.org

-Supporting the transition from school to university
+Supporting the transition to university

 The Bath Autism Summer School includes three days and two nights of activities that will enable you to experience life as a university student.
 This includes: